navy356/ase25-assignment04-navyanewatia/requirements/selected.md

 ## Non-Functional
 As a developer, I want the platform to be easy to maintain and extend with new meal types or dietary rules so that the platform can evolve with changing requirements.
 ### Why?
 This requirement ensures SmartCater can adapt to future changes without major modifications to existing code.
-This allows the SAM to continously evolve to meet customer needs and trends with ease.
+This allows the SmartCater to continously evolve to meet customer needs and trends with ease.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM5MjEzMzQ4MiwtODU5MzEzNzUyLC0yMD
+eyJoaXN0b3J5IjpbLTEwNzM5NjI4MzksLTg1OTMxMzc1MiwtMj
-g4NzQ2NjEyXX0=
+A4ODc0NjYxMl19
 -->